-- continue monitoring long-term water-quality trends; - continue verifying decreasing contaminant trends at general surveillance locations in some watersheds (Los Alamos, Sandia, and Mortandad); - monitor for potential impacts from ongoing operations under DOE requirements for environmental surveillance; and - continue surveillance for potential Laboratory impacts on the groundwater, as expressed at the springs in White Rock Canyon.
+- continue monitoring long-term water-quality trends; - monitor for potential impacts from ongoing operations under DOE requirements for environmental surveillance; and - continue surveillance for potential Laboratory impacts on the groundwater, as expressed at the springs in White Rock Canyon.

 The objectives can be met at all General Surveillance monitoring group locations through annual or biennial monitoring at the majority of locations, with a few exceptions.
-Well R-12 screen 1, which shows reducing conditions as indicated by low dissolved oxygen, will be monitored for low-level tritium only biennially.
+Well R-12 screen 1, which shows reducing conditions as indicated by low dissolved oxygen, will be monitored for low-level tritium and PFAS compounds only biennially.